 Confirm with Slingluff; confirmed, details below:

 APGLZDFLYJ: Trunk melanoma IIIA (T4N1aMx, clinical M0; 7th) diagnosed at 53.09.
 Specimen is skin of trunk (back), designated as “primary”, obtained at age 53.10 (4 days after diagnosis).
 Metastatic disease file shows a distant lung met (‘overlapping lesion of lung’) at age 53.162 (23 days after specimen collection/diagnosis), but this met is associated with a scalp/neck melanoma.
 This scalp/neck melanoma is not listed as a separate diagnosis for this patient.
 Rule seems appropriate despite close distant disease.
-Keep as stage IV.

 For this patient ID, set Discrepancy = 1